vazeri/Confluence-Install-on-E2C-Ubuntu/README.md

-# Confluence on EC2 Micro Free Tier
+# How to install Confluence on a EC2 t2.micro Free Tier Instance

 ## Create the EC2 instance